Looky Lou Feeder

 Are you a professional working with self-aware animals?
 There is a lot of discussion in the world about the definition of “self-aware” and which animals are and which are not.
 Whatever your personal view, one thing is clear; as the world community studies and discusses this definition, more and more animals are being recognized as being self-aware to varying degrees.

-All Looky Lou Feeders have a single Mirror; 4” Fill Port behind mirror; includes choice of double 3/4” feeder holes on both front and rear, or single 1-1/2" holes on perimeter; 1/2” Shank diameter eyebolt installed.
+All Looky Lou Feeders have a single Mirror; 4” Fill Port behind mirror; includes choice of double 3/4” feeder holes, or single 1-1/2" holes on sides; 1/2” Shank diameter eyebolt installed.
 This eyebolt is not the weak bent-wire style but rather the solid forged style that will not bend or “open” under force.

 The replaceable mirrors are available in two (2) materials: